Studying propagating turbulent structures in the near wake of a sphere using Hilbert proper orthogonal decomposition: Analysis and Results

-where $i$ and $j$ are paired \ac{POD} modes, and $N_\phi$ is the number of instantaneous velocity fields included for the phase angle $\phi$.
-The mean velocity was added to the phase-averaged velocity fluctuations to determine the phase-averaged velocity
+where $i$ and $j$ are paired \ac{POD} modes, and $N_\phi$ is the number of instantaneous velocity fields used in the phase average at corresponding phase angle $\phi$.
+The mean velocity is combined with the phase-averaged velocity fluctuations to obtain the phase-averaged velocity